Telenav/cactus/README.md

 with any `-`-delimited tail omitted.
 So, if our `groupId` in our pom is `org.foo.snorkel-things`, then our _project family_ is `snorkel`.

-So, in the above case, `kivakit`, `kivakit-extensions`, `kivakit-stuff` and `kivakit-examples` are separate git submodules, each buildable on its own for contributors or someone doing a quick fix.
+So, in the above case, `kivakit`, `kivakit-extensions`, `kivakit-filesystems`, kivakit-stuff` and `kivakit-examples` are separate git submodules, each buildable on its own for contributors or someone doing a quick fix.
 Since all of them contain Maven projects using a `groupId` ending in `.kivakit`, when a developer asks the Cactus tooling to do something to all repositories in the family _kivakit_, it will find any git submodules containing KivaKit projects in the workspace and do whatever is needed.

-So, for ongoing, intensive development, where it is important to quickly know if our change in, say, `kivakit` broke something in `kivakit-extensions`, `kivakit-stuff` or `kivakit-examples`, we know that quickly.
+So, for ongoing, intensive development, where it is important to quickly know if our change in, say, `kivakit` broke something in `kivakit-extensions`, `kivakit-filesystems`, `kivakit-stuff` or `kivakit-examples`, we know that quickly.

 That is important because many of the [Mojos](https://maven.apache.org/developers/mojo-api-specification.html) in the Cactus Maven Plugin perform git operations, and they decide which git repositories to operate